csanivar/csanivar.github.io/_posts/2016-02-28-the-meta-post.md

 tags: [programming, blog, meta ]
 ---

 I like it when people write about how they solved a particular problem or when they rant about something they found on internet.
-I want to be one of those people. <br> That led to me thinking of setting up own website blog thingy.
+I want to be one of those people. <br> That led to me thinking of setting up my own website blog thingy.
 I decided to host this on github as I didn't want to buy my own server and also because github supports [Jekyll](https://jekyllrb.com/).

 One of the perks of using Jekyll is that many awesome people around the world have made a lot of themes which are open source.
 And I didn't want to make the entire thing from scratch.
 All I had to do was search for a theme that appeases me.
 So after doing some research(this actually took me two days) I decided on using [Lanyon](http://lanyon.getpoole.com/).